 Analog vs digital TV audio outputs

 Analog outputs can be connected to nearly any audio amplifier, powered speakers, or receiver with RCA or similar analog inputs.
-They’re extremely common.
+They’re extremely common – however, not all TVs have them these days.

 The internal speakers in your TV use an inexpensive audio amplifier chip that supplies enough power to drive with decent, but not great, power & volume.